JaminZhang/jaminzhang.github.io/_posts/2016-06-07-understand-nginx-http-stub-status-parameters.md

 Reading – nginx reads request header
-Writing – nginx reads request body, processes request, or writes response to a client Waiting – keep-alive connections, actually it is active – (reading + writing).This value depends on keepalive-timeout.
+Writing – nginx reads request body, processes request, or writes response to a client Waiting – keep-alive connections, actually it is active – (reading + writing).
+This value depends on keepalive-timeout.
 Do not confuse non-zero waiting value for poor performance.
 It can be ignored.
 Although, you can force zero waiting by setting keepalive_timeout 0;

 </pre>